joshcummingsdesign/react-starter/README.md

     yarn test

-Unit and end-to-end tests can be one in the same by utilizing the `mockData` function found in `utils/test`.
+Unit and end-to-end tests can be one in the same by utilizing the `spyOnWithContext` function found in `utils/test`.

-This is because the `mockData` function ignores mocks when the `CONTEXT` environment variable is set to `e2e` like so:
+This is because the `spyOnWithContext` function ignores mocks when the `CONTEXT` environment variable is set to `e2e` like so:

     CONTEXT=e2e